mixmastamyk/tconf/readme.rst

     >>> cfg['main.jpeg_quality']
     94

-A matching environment variable is in uppercase and is prefixed with ``PY_`` and the application name.
+An environment variable matching one of our configuration values is uppercase and prefixed with
+``PY_`` and the application name.
 Both parts of the prefix are able to be modified by modifying the app_name and/or passing an